jpellman/wiki.libjpel.so/Packaging.md

 -   rpmbuild : Tool used to create RPMs, taking into account dependency resolution.
 -   alien : Allows you to convert RPMs to Debian packages.
 Doesn't take into account dependencies.
 -   [CPack](https://cmake.org/Wiki/CMake:Packaging_With_CPack) : Allows you to create multiple package formats from the same source code.
+-   [Python's distutils](http://jeromebelleman.gitlab.io/posts/devops/setuppy/) can be used to create RPM packages.

 Spec file Formats
 -----------------